 This account has been prepared under sections 19 (2) and 19 (4) of the Public Finance and Accountability (Scotland) Act 2000 which require the Scottish Ministers to prepare and lay before Parliament an account showing payments into and out of the Scottish Consolidated Fund.

 Under devolved powers from the Scotland Act 2012, the Scottish Parliament was granted authority to set a Scottish Rate of Income Tax (SRIT) from 2016-17 onwards.
-Income tax continues to be administered by H M Revenue and Customs, but income tax revenues from earned income of Scottish taxpayers are assigned to the Scottish Administration.
+Income tax continues to be administered by HM Revenue and Customs, but Scottish Income Tax revenues from earned income of Scottish taxpayers are assigned to the Scottish Administration.
 Assigned income tax revenues are drawn down from the UK Exchequer and paid into the Scottish Consolidated Fund.

 Also under devolved powers from the 2012 Scotland Act, devolved taxes in respect of Land and Buildings Transactions Tax and Scottish Landfill Tax have been managed in Scotland from 2015-16 onwards.
 Revenue Scotland was established by the Revenue Scotland and Tax Powers Act 2014 to administer and collect both taxes.
 The taxes collected by Revenue Scotland are paid to the Scottish Consolidated Fund under sections 28 to 31 of the Scotland Act 2012.

-The Devolved Taxes Account is prepared and published separately and can be accessed at The Scottish Government.
+The Devolved Taxes Account is prepared and published separately and can be accessed at www.gov.scot.
 The grant payable from the UK Parliament has been adjusted to take account of these locally raised tax receipts.

-Section 32 of the Scotland Act 2012 as amended by section 20 of the Scotland Act 2016 grants Scottish Ministers enhanced borrowing powers, with any sums borrowed and repaid (including interest) to be paid into and out of the Fund respectively.
+Section 32 of the Scotland Act 2012 as amended by section 20 of the Scotland Act 2016 grants Scottish Ministers enhanced borrowing powers, with any sums borrowed and repaid (including interest) to be paid into and out of the SCF respectively.
 Loan facilities under these powers provide for both shorter-term (resource) and longer-term (capital) borrowing.
-These powers were exercised during 2017-18, 2018-19 and 2019-20, when in each year capital loans were taken out, and in 2020-21, 2021-22 when both capital and resource loans were taken out.
-The loans were taken out with the National Loans Fund (NLF).
-More details of sums borrowed and repaid under these provisions are set out in Note 5 to the accounts.
+These powers were exercised during 2017-18, 2018-19 and 2019-20, when in each year capital loans were taken out, and in 2020-21, 2021-22 and 2022-23 when both capital and resource loans were taken out.
+All loans were taken out with the National Loans Fund (NLF).
+More details of sums borrowed and repaid under these provisions are set out in Note 7 to the accounts.

 Receipts not authorised to be used to support expenditure shall also, by virtue of section 64 (3) of the Scotland Act 1998, be payable into the Fund, for example monies recovered under the provisions of the Proceeds of Crime legislation.